Z1springer/tracker_of_adepts/README.md

   - Delete departments, roles, and employees

   - View the total utilized budget of a department -- ie the combined salaries of all employees in that department

-## Submission on BCS

-You are required to submit the following:

-- The URL of the GitHub repository

-- A video demonstrating the entirety of the app's functionality